Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Bulkify Your Code

 Ensure your code properly handles batches of records.
 This is especially important with Triggers as it is common for a trigger to be invoked by a batch of records being processed through an import or API call into Salesforce.
-However when writing any Apex code make sure you understand how the code will be invoked; when code is invoked via a batch of records all of the records should be processed in bulk to ensure the solution is scalable and we are staying within limits.
-The sections on [SOQL ](##no-soql-in-for-loops) and [DML ](#no-dml-in-for-loops) statements in `For` loops share some bulk processing techniques.
+However when writing any Apex code make sure you understand how the code will be invoked; when code is invoked via a batch of records all of the records should be processed in bulk to ensure the solution is scalable and stays within limits.
+The sections on [SOQL ](#no-soql-in-for-loops) and [DML ](#no-dml-in-for-loops) statements in `For` loops share some bulk processing techniques.

 #### Avoid Hardcoding IDs

 Most IDs change between sandbox and production environments.
-For this reason, we should not place IDs directly in the Apex code.
+For this reason, we should not place IDs directly in Apex code.

 ###### Incorrect Example